GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 - `./src/components:` Where the components that will be reused in various parts of the code are located.
 In this project, we have the following components:
     - `Buttons:`
+        - `ButtonComebackUrl:` This button provides the user with the option to return to the previous page or to a URL chosen in the code.
+If the code does not pass the props to it, by default it returns to the URL previous to the one it is currently on.
+If you do not pass the label, it comes by default as: "Voltar"
         - `ButtonDarkMode:` Button responsible for managing the website's dark mode (light/dark mode). - `ButtonRay:` Button that is reused in various parts of the code, changing the text, etc., based on props.
+        - `Button Ray:` Button that is used in different parts of the code, changing the text and etc based on the props
     - `CardEvents:` Cards that show events to unauthenticated users, they only show events that have not yet occurred, they contain brief information such as the photo, title, day and time and speaker.
     - `CarouselComponent:` Carousel component that appears on the home screen displaying images chosen by administrators/coordinators.
     - `CodeInputValidation:` Reusable component with 6 boxes for 2FA, both to confirm login and to reset the password.